What is Hacking4Humanity?

 What if I've never done anything like this before?

 You should sign up anyway!
 There's even a spot on the registration form for people that don't have teams yet.
 And on top of that, not everyone needs to be a programmer or a policy wonk!
 Good tech requires people of lots of skills to come together--graphic designers, communicators, writers, scientists, and more.
 We'll be providing lots of resources to help people develop great projects...

 I'm in!
 How do I sign up?

 Great!
-Registration will open in December!
+Register today!
 But before you register, talk to your friends--hackathons are ALWAYS more fun with a team!